+Table 7.3: Concepts of pointers and strings

 Data files

 In C programming, data files are used to store data permanently on storage devices, allowing programs to read from or write to them.
 Working with files provides a way to maintain data beyond the execution of a program, making it possible to handle large datasets, store user information, or save results for future use.
 C provides a robust set of functions for working with files, which are part of the standard I/O library (stdio.h).
 These functions allow you to perform various file operations such as reading, writing, opening, closing, and manipulating data within files.
+The following are the key file operations in C:

+Opening a file: Using functions like fopen() to open files in different modes (e.g., read, write, append).

+Reading from a file: Functions like fgetc(), fgets(), and fread() are used to read data from files.

+Writing to a file: Functions like fputc(), fputs(), and fwrite() allow writing data to files.

+Closing a file: The fclose() function is used to close a file once all operations are complete.

+File manipulation: Functions like fseek(), ftell(), and rewind() enable moving within a file and accessing specific data.

+These operations enable effective data handling, storage, and retrieval within C programs.
-1. Types of files in C

-There are two main types of files in C:
+Types of files in C: There are two main types of files in C:

 Text files: These files contain human-readable data, typically organized as lines of characters.
 Text files are easy to create and work with, and are often used for configurations, logs, or document storage (e.g., .txt, .csv files).